 PBT offers audio-described performances for patrons with blindness or low vision, or anyone interested in listening to a live narration of the production.

 Patrons experience the performance through verbal description of the action on stage, including choreography, story line, scenery and costumes.
-Pre-show notes, with production and program information, begin about 20 minutes prior to the start of the performance.
+All performances are at the Benedum Center for Performing Arts unless noted.